 We reduce the impact on sensitive habitats by strategically choosing the right locations for development.
 Our solar projects are built on previously disturbed land or in designated energy zones.
 And all are sited near existing major transmission lines.

-At Auwahi forest in Maui, Hawaii, Sempra U.S. Gas & Power provides support for the historic dryland forest restoration effort on the leeward flanks of Haleakal volcano.
+At the Auwahi Forest in Maui, Hawaii, Sempra U.S. Gas & Power provides support for the historic dryland forest restoration effort on the leeward flanks of Haleakal volcano.
 The Maui Restoration Group currently plants seedlings and controls invasive weeds to reinvigorate this unique native forest.